margaretmf/margaretmf.github.io/index.md

 * A Study on political storms (1960s, 2020s)
 * A Study on How to Use Art to Share History
 * A Study on how Christianity influences music
+* A Global Study on Civil Wars in Countries in an Era of Globalization

 <br>